British Luxury Sustainability Report | The Case Studies: Molton Brown

-Following the launch of the British Luxury Sustainability Report last week, we will take a look at the luxury brands featured in the report each Wednesday, and how they are pledging their commitment to a more sustainable future.
+Following the launch of the British Luxury Sustainability Report, we are taking a look at the luxury brands featured in the report each Wednesday, and how they are pledging their commitment to a more sustainable future.
 We begin with a focus on the Circular Economy: those brands Pledging to make 100% of plastic packaging reusable or “widely recyclable” and include at least 30% post-consumer recycled content; demonstrating a Commitment towards extending product life through circularity initiatives; and sending Zero wastage to landfill and incineration across own operations.

 Molton Brown | Blending luxury and sustainability on the journey to circular packaging.